magik-sword/Computer-Vision/README.md

 ### Overview of Files in Repository

-* EDA and Preprocessing.ipynb: Contains data visualizations and summary info about the dataset.
-Produces a cleaned CSV file for training when run.
-* Training and Evaluations.ipynb: Trains and evaluates several models using the cleaned dataset from the first notebook.
-* fetal_health.csv: The original dataset as provided by Kaggle.
+* **Baseline_Model.ipynb:** Trains a MobileNetV2 model on the unprocessed images for a baseline and saves its history.
+* **MobileNetV2_Augmented.ipynb:** Trains and saves a MobileNetV2 model/history on the augmented and preprocessed training images.
+* **EfficientNetB0_Augmented.ipynb:** Trains and saves an EfficientNetB0 model/history on the augmented and preprocessed training images.
+* **DenseNet121_Augmented.ipynb:** Trains and saves a DenseNet121_Augmented model/history on the augmented and preprocessed images.
+* **Model_Comparisons.ipynb:** Loads the previous models and histories, compares the metrics by displaying training vs validation graphs and ROC-AUC curves.
+* **Final_Evaluation.ipynb:** Loads the DenseNet121 model and runs predictions on the unseen test set.
+Contains a barplot, ROC-AUC curve, and final recall score.
+* **breast-cancer-detection.zip:** The original zip file from Kaggle containing all of the images used for this project.

 ### Required Libraries

+* tensorflow
+* keras
-* pandas
+* matplotlib
 * numpy
-* matplotlib
-* ipython
-* tabulate
 * scikit-learn
-* xgboost
-* imbalanced-learn
+* pickle

 #### Performance Evaluation

 Evaluation functions generate classification reports and confusion matrices for each model in the Training and Evaluations notebook.
 The table comparing the F1-scores of each model is also at the end of this notebook.